UPAC REQUESTOR HANDBOOK

 UPAC will consider funding media expenses which aid an organization in completing their primary purpose.
 Media expenses include materials being distributed to University Park students and expenses associated with the production of that content.

-Organizations are eligible for a contribution of up to $10,000.00 per academic year.
+Organizations are eligible for a contribution of up to $10,000.00 per academic year for media and/or broadcast media funding

 When requesting media expenses, requestors must submit documentation of the costs associated with each expense.